Seismology101/Notebook/book/Programming_Environment/Coding_Tools_file/Git.md

 :::{dropdown} Do you know git history?
 :color: info
 :icon: info
 **Linus** created open source system Linux in 1991.
-In 2005, **Linus** spent two weeks writing a distributed version control system in C language to manage the Linux system's source code. **Github** was founded in April 2008 by Chris Wanstrath, PJ Hyett, and Tom Preston-Werner to host versions based on Git.
+In 2005, **Linus** spent two weeks writing a distributed version control system in C language to manage the Linux system's source code. **Github** was founded in April 2008 by Chris Wanstrath, PJ Hyett, and Tom Preston-Werner to host versions based on **Git**.

-And now, paying users can build private repositories, free users can only use public repositories (or private repositories with up to 3 developers).
+And now, **paying users** can build private repositories, **free users** can only use public repositories (or private repositories with up to 3 developers).
 :::